dytanium/upworkrss/tasks.md

 2. Remove base temlates (like navigation.blade.php)
 3. Could I expand this into an RSS reader?!
 4. Perhaps a way to 'rank' a potential listing?
-Put this in the 'LATER' category
-5. Add pagination to top and try to stickyify it
+Put this in the 'LATER' category [x] 5.
+Add pagination to top and try to stickyify it
+6. Rename all 'new' listing status to 'inbox'
+7. Bring in AI somehow
+8. Build parsing filter : if listing.description has 'wordpress' then set status to 'new_status_name_here'
+9. Change 'selected' to a collection only - currently poses as an array and sometimes as a collection. allows us to add bg color when a row is selected.